wwkenwong/CTF-Writeup/browser/PlaidCTF_2018_Roll-a-d8/readme.md

 ![alt text](3.png)

-check under vmmap, we can see what we need is not within the rwx jit region:
+check under vmmap, we can see what we got is not within the rwx jit region:

 ![alt text](4.png)